 So, what do dental sealants cost?
 The average tooth sealant cost is between $30 and $40 per tooth, and what's more, some of the dental sealant cost may be covered by your insurance plan.
 Whatever the price, it's certainly cheaper than having to get fillings, root canals and crowns later in life, the latter of which can cost anywhere between $500 and $2,000.

 Dental sealants cost on Medicaid for children and adults

 If your child has Medicaid or CHIP, any dental care they need will be provided free of charge.
 So, tooth sealant on state-run health insurance is free for children.
 Tooth sealant for adults is only covered by Medicaid in 28 states, so check to see if your state qualifies, and if not, make sure to talk to your dentist about alternative ways to finance your sealants.
-You can read more about what’s covered under Medicaid here.
+You can also read more about dental Medicaid coverage.